sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## Overview

 Welcome!
 Sensible is a developer-first platform for extracting structured data from documents, for example, business forms in PDF format.
-It's highly configurable: you can get simple data in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful layout-based document primitives.
+Sensible is highly configurable.
+You can get simple data about text and images in documents in minutes by leveraging GPT-4 and other large language models (LLMs), or you can tackle complex and idiosyncratic document formatting with Sensible's powerful layout-based document primitives.